 Making an offer

-Once you have found a home, it is time to make an “offer to purchase.”
-If you are using a real estate agent, he or she will help you make the offer.
+Once you’ve found a home, it’s time to make an “offer to purchase.”
+If you’re using a real estate agent, they will help you make the offer.

-If your offer of purchase is accepted, you will need to hire a lawyer or notary to transfer your home to your name.
+If your offer of purchase is accepted, you’ll need to hire a lawyer or notary to transfer your home to your name.
 You can find one online or ask your real estate agent.

 Financing your home

-You pay back a mortgage through regular payments over a period of time, usually up to 25 years.
-You will be charged interest to borrow this money.
+You pay back a mortgage through regular payments over a period of time.
+This is usually up to 25 years.
+You’ll be charged interest to borrow this money.